CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone_local.md

 In the case of SWIFT you need to do this configuration only once.
 In the configuration it is now defined that in case of _allas_, all data for the connection is red from environment variables.

-Next we need create a text file that sets these variables.
+Next we need to create a text file that sets these variables.
 Open a new file in a text-only editor like _notepad_ .
 In this example we name the settings file as _allas_env.cmd_ .
 In the file we define the variables using syntax: